robertrubin/BingPointEarner/README.md

 ## Tutorial
-Run the executable in the published folder and it will pick random words from wordslist.txt to then use those words as search queries in the bing search engine.
+Run the executable in the published folder and it will pick random words from wordslist.txt to then use those words as search queries in the Bing search engine.

-## Note
+## Notice
 I compiled the program with Ubuntu 20.04 LTS

+## Warning
+I do not condone nor promote utilizing this program for profit.